SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

   weightlifter
   [Yury Petrovich Vlasov (Юрий Петрович Власов)](https://en.wikipedia.org/wiki/Yury_Vlasov), whom he met as a young boy.
 They were introduced, somehow.
-Yuri Petrovich treated him kindly and respectfully, with a friendly smile.
-This moment of kindness had an unforgettable impact.
+Yuri Petrovich treated him kindly and respectfully, with a friendly smile.  _A moment of kindness can have an unforgettable impact._
   - Schwarzenegger admiringly put up a photo of Yuri Petrovich in his home in his parents' home in Austria, causing some friction with his father.
 His father had been conscripted in the Nazi army in WWII, and was badly injured in Stalingrad.
 He spent the rest of his